 There are two undergraduate programs for those who are intending to earn a degree at Oglethorpe.
-These are the Traditional Undergraduate (TU) program and the Evening Degree Program (EDP).
+These are the Traditional Undergraduate (TU) program and the Adult Degree Program (ADP).
 Every degree-seeking undergraduate student is admitted into one or the other of these two programs.
-For undergraduate students who are not wishing to pursue a degree at Oglethorpe but still would like to take one or more classes at our University, there are also several admissions options (see Sec.
+For undergraduate students who are not wishing to pursue a degree at Oglethorpe but still would like to take one or more classes at our University, there are also several admission options (see Sec.
 3.1.3., below, and Sec.
 3.4.).